kerrbrittany9/pizza/README.md

 ## Description

-This application is a demonstration of constructors and prototypes using JavaScript to create a simple Address Book app.
+This web application demonstrates use of prototype and constructors

 ## Specs
 # This program takes first and last name of user and shows full name.
   # Input: first name: Johnny, last name: Quest
   # Output: Johnny Quest
-# This program allows user to choose pizza toppings and shows on screen with their name.
+# This program allows user to choose pizza size and pizza toppings and returns the total cost of their pizza.
-  # Input : User checks pepperoni, mushrooms, onions.
+  # Input : User checks small, pepperoni, mushrooms, onions.
-  # Output : Johnny Quest: pepperoni, mushrooms, onions
+  # Output : Johnny Quest owes $18.
-# This program further allows user to choose pizza size.
-  # Input: small pizza
-  # Output: Johnny Quest: small pepperoni, mushroom, onion pizza
-Further exploration:
-# This program allows user to order more than one pizza with different toppings.
-  # Input: small pizza - cheese, medium pizza - pepperoni
-  # Output: Order for Johnny Quest: small cheese pizza and medium pepperoni pizza

-# This program displays a list of pizzas ordered as links that can be clicked for details.

-# This program offers a delivery option that requires address from user.

 ## Setup

-Install address-book by cloning this repository into your console with command "git clone URL".
-Type "atom ." in console to open with atom or type "index.html" to see the webpage in browser.
+# Sign into GitHub and copy URL.
+# In local terminal, type command "git clone [paste URL here]"
+# To open this application in atom from local terminal, type "atom . "
+# To open in browser, type "open index.html" into terminal.

 ## Technologies Used